NVIDIA/NeMo/README.rst

 Docker containers:
 ~~~~~~~~~~~~~~~~~~
-To build a nemo container with Dockerfile from a branch, for example r1.5.0, please run
+To build a nemo container with Dockerfile from a branch, please run

 .. code-block:: bash

-    docker build -f Dockerfile -t nemo-r1.5.0 .
+    DOCKER_BUILDKIT=1 docker build -f Dockerfile -t nemo:latest .

 If you chose to work with main branch, we recommend using NVIDIA's PyTorch container version 21.10-py3 and then installing from GitHub.